Weather forecast for Lahore, Punjab - Pakistan Observer

-Mainly hot and dry weather prevailed in Lahore and parts of Punjab on Monday with the experts predicting the similar conditions to persist during the next couple of days.

-Pakistan Meteorological Department (PMD) has forecast hot and dry weather for Lahore and most parts of the province during the next two days.
+Pakistan Meteorological Department (PMD) has forecast mainly dry weather for Lahore and most parts of Punjab during the next two days.

 According to the synoptic situation, continental air is prevailing over most parts of Pakistan.

-Under the influence of these conditions, dry weather is expected in northern and hot and dry in the southern districts of the province during next two days.
+Under the influence of these conditions, dry weather is likely to prevail over most parts of the province on Thursday night and next couple of days.

+However, hot and dry weather is likely in southern districts of the province during the daytime.

-In Lahore, maximum temperature is likely to remain in the range of 34-36 degrees Celsius on Tuesday and 35-37 on Wednesday.
+In Lahore, maximum temperature is likely to remain in the range of 35-37 degrees Celsius on Friday and Saturday.

-Meanwhile, hot and dry weather prevailed in most parts of the province during the last 24 hours.
+Meanwhile, dry weather prevailed over most parts of the province during the last 24 hours.

 In Lahore, maximum temperature was recorded at 35 C.